WHAT HTC STUDENTS TELL US ABOUT PHILOSOPHY!

-New website highlighting civic engagement projects in Mo Janzen's philosophy courses: www.engagedphilosophy.com
+Website highlighting civic engagement projects in Mo Janzen's (former HTC instructor now at Anoka Ramsey Community College) philosophy courses: www.engagedphilosophy.com

 HTC Ethics student Jake Bailey found out a friend from high school had taken his life due to depression.
 Jake wanted to do something to help raise awareness of this issue.
 After an Ethics class at HTC where Jake had to do a civic engagement project in which he worked to improve the world, Jake felt he had the skills to plan and organize an event with his friends.
 Check out what Jake was able to accomplish: